 Obstacles to stem cell research

 Stem cells need extensive research before their use may be enhanced.
 Scientists must first have a better understanding of the embryonic stem cell development process.
 This will assist them in comprehending how to exert control over the sort of cells generated from them.
 Another obstacle is that the embryonic stem cells that are now accessible are more likely to be rejected by the body.
-Additionally, some individuals find it ethically repugnant to utilise embryonic stem cells.
+Additionally, some individuals find it ethically repugnant to utilize embryonic stem cells.

 Additionally, scientists have difficulties while working with adult pluripotent stem cells.
 Because these cells are difficult to produce in the laboratory, researchers are investigating methods to speed up the process.
 These cells are also present in trace levels throughout the body.
 There is a larger possibility that they will include DNA issues.